hydraulic-software/conveyor/guidebook/docs/configs/electron.md

 ## App resources

 The contents of your base inputs will be copied to the `resources/app` directory.
 Thus, you should import at least a `package.json`, an `index.html` and so on as inputs.
 You should also import your `node_modules` directory to the same location.
-In Conveyor, inputs are by default always placed at the top level so you need to specify the destination explicitly.
+Inputs are by default always placed at the top level so you need to specify the destination explicitly.
 A simple example is like this:

 ```